Breakthrough Technology for the Long Term Relief of Tinnitus

 Through a thorough case history, audiometric testing, and targeted examination, we are able to accurately characterize the type of Tinnitus each patient is experiencing.
 This comprehensive approach allows us to develop the most effective management strategies to provide relief and improve quality of life for those affected by this debilitating condition.

-TinniTone's revolutionary treatment combines sound therapy, cognitive behavioral techniques, and neural stimulation to provide long-lasting relief from Tinnitus symptoms.
+Revolutionary treatment using the TinniTone system combines sound therapy, cognitive behavioral techniques, and neural stimulation to provide long-lasting relief from Tinnitus symptoms.
 Our approach is non-invasive, painless, and tailored to each patient's unique Tinnitus profile.